Judah ben Samuel of Regensburg: Biography

+He died on Shabbat Zachor.
+According to MS Guenzburg 109 f.
+73r, "he was buried in the holy city of Regensburg and I, [Menahem] Ullendorf ben Naftali, visited his grave on Tisha b'Av of [1471] and signed my name upon his tombstone."

-Judah he-Ḥasid has often been confused with Judah Sir Leon of Paris, who is also called HeḤasid, which is nothing but an honorable title usual in his age.
+Judah he-Ḥasid has often been confused with Judah ben Isaac Messer Leon of Paris, who is also called HeḤasid, which is nothing but an honorable title usual in his age.
 The fact that French words are to be found in the Book of the Pious and that it reflects French conditions caused Grätz also to attribute its authorship to Judah Sir Leon HeḤasid.
 But the reasons given by Grätz are not tenable.

 Legends of his life

 Legend describes Judah as an excellent bowman who at the age of eighteen was ignorant of the daily prayers.
 When, however, enlightenment suddenly came upon him he performed many miracles.
 He restored fertility to a young married woman.
-The prophet Elijah is said to have partaken of his "Seder" meal and to have been seen by him in a synagogue.
-He miraculously prevented a Jewish child from being baptized, and knew the exact year of Israel's redemption.
+The prophet Elijah is said to have partaken of his Seder meal and to have been seen by him in a synagogue.
+He miraculously prevented a Jewish child from being baptized and knew the exact year of Israel's redemption.
 He maintained communications with the Bishop of Salzburg and acted as seer for the Duke of Regensburg.